Kambaa/squid-server/README.md

+# Newer alternative is at https://squid.diladele.com/ and my config(just changed dns server ips for work) (secret gist https://gist.github.com/Kambaa/2f189a70ef3bf26ad5410947bcfefb4d)

 # squid-server

-A simple working squid server for windows, not very secure, some config editing needed.
+An *OLDER*, simple working squid server for windows, not very secure, some config editing needed.

-### Newer alternative is at https://squid.diladele.com/

 ## instructions
 - unzip to a `<YOUR_DIR>`